 Doze extends battery life by deferring app background CPU and network activity when a device is unused for long periods.

 Idle devices in Doze periodically enter a maintenance window, during which apps can complete pending work (syncs, jobs, etc.).
 Doze then resumes sleep for a longer period of time, followed by another maintenance window.
 The platform continues the Doze sleep/maintenance sequence, increasing the length of idle each time, until a maximum of a few hours of sleep time is reached.
 At all times, a device in Doze remains aware of motion and immediately leaves Doze if motion is detected.

-Android 7.0 and higher extends Doze to trigger a lighter set of optimizations every time a user turns off the device screen, even when the user continues to move around, enabling longer lasting battery life.
+Android 7.0 and higher extends Doze to trigger a lighter set of optimizations every time a user turns off the device screen, even when the user continues to move around, enabling longer-lasting battery life.

 Critical system services are generally set up by device manufacturers to be exempt from Doze.
-Users can also exempt specific apps from Doze via the Settings menu.
+Users can also exempt specific apps from Doze using the Settings menu.
 However, exempting apps may cause battery drain on the device.
 By default, Doze is disabled in AOSP; for details on enabling Doze, see Integrating Doze.

 - Has an SMD, full Doze optimizations occur (includes lightweight optimizations).

-Doze begins when the platform detects the device is idle and ends when one or more exit criteria activities occur.
+Doze begins when the platform detects that the device is idle and ends when one or more exit criteria activities occur.

 The platform attempts to keep the system in a sleep state, periodically resuming normal operations during a maintenance window then returning the device to sleep for longer repeating periods.
 During sleep, the following restrictions are active:

 - Alarms are deferred.
 Excludes alarm clock alarms and alarms set using